DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

 - template: hero-with-image
   component: hero-1
   component_css: hero
-  text: The all-in-one website marketing platform that attracts and retains more patients.
+  text: 'The all-in-one website marketing platform that attracts and retains more
-    Trusted by over 1,000 doctors.
-Start with a FREE analysis of your current digital strategy and a 15-minute session with one of our Healthcare Marketing Experts
+    patients.
+Trusted by over 1,000 doctors. '
   headline: Grow Your Practice With DoctorLogic
   btn:
   - btn-label: Free Analysis